 In a workout arrangement, consumers contact their creditors to set up a repayment plan that works with their budget.
 The creditor typically freezes the account, meaning you can’t continue to use that line of credit while paying off the debt.
 Individuals who attempt to set up a workout arrangement with their creditors must call each creditor individually and negotiate an arrangement.

 Credit counseling agencies that offer DMP’s like DebtWave do the work for you and contact your creditors to set up a single repayment plan to cover all of your credit card debts.
 The monthly payment is determined by your budget and seeks to have you completely debt-free within three to five years.
+In some cases, plans may extend beyond five years.

 A DMP is also similar to debt consolidation in that a DMP combines multiple debts from multiple creditors into one payment at a reduced interest rate.
 By significantly reducing interest rates, more of your money goes toward paying off the debt instead of crippling interest fees.